RTradeLtd/TxPB/doc/CONFIGURATION.md

       persistentDHT: "true"
   # general node configuration
   opts:
-    # enables a bloom+arc cache ontop of the blockstore
+    # enables a bloom+arc cache on top of the blockstore
     # can improve query performance and reduce disk IO
     blockstoreCaching: true
     # whether or not we are running on a low power device